Torus equivariant D-modules and hypergeometric systems: Categories of A -graded D -modules

 Finally, we consider the general case.
 Let $M$ be a finitely generated $A$-graded equivariant $D_\sT$-module.
-Since the categories involved are closed under extensions, it is not hard to show that $M$ is holonomic ($L$-holonomic, regular holonomic) if and only if it has a finite composition chain such that each composition factor is cyclic and holonomic ($L$-holonomic, regular holonomic).
-Note that the maximal length of such a composition chain depends only on $M$ (and is called the \emph{holonomic length} of $M$).
+Since the category of (regular) holonomic modules is closed under extensions, it is not hard to show that $M$ is (regular) holonomic if and only if it has a finite composition chain such that each composition factor is cyclic and (regular) holonomic.
+Note that the length of such a maximal composition chain depends only on $M$ (and is called the \emph{holonomic length} of $M$).

 Let $\gamma\in M$, and let $N$ be the $\sT$-submodule of $M$ generated by $\gamma$.
 The $\CC[E]$-annihilator of $\gamma$ as an element of $M$ is equal to the $\CC[E]$-annihilator of $\gamma$ as an element of $N$.
-Since $N$ is cyclic, we have already shown that $N$ satisfies (1), (2), or (3) precisely if it satisfies (4).
+Since $N$ is cyclic, we have already shown that $N$ satisfies \eqref{item:reg hol} or \eqref{item:hol} precisely if it satisfies \eqref{itcomplem:Artinian}.
 But $M/N$ has smaller holonomic length than $M$, so the result follows by induction. \end{proof}